joerivanveen/wp-reading-progress/readme.txt

 - choose your color of the reading progress bar

-- possibility to use the whole page, not only the article, on single blog posts
+- possibility to use the whole page, not only the article

 - select other (custom) post types you wish the bar to appear